bugra/angel-list/README.rst

 Python API for Angellist
 =========================

-Angel is a MIT Licensed Python library to access API of Angellist.
+Angel is an MIT Licensed Python library to access API of Angellist.
 It currently supports Python 2.x and in development.
-It does not use any external libraries, so it should work out of the box.
+It does not use any external libraries and extensive test coverage.

 Example